-If you have PAYE deducted from your income you can select to contribute to KiwiSaver at 3%, 4% or 8% of your income.
+If you have PAYE deducted from your income you can select to contribute to KiwiSaver at 3%, 4%, 6%, 8% or 10% of your income.
 The contribution percentage is based on your gross earnings.
 You can also make voluntary contributions to KiwiSaver on top of this % contribution.
 If you do not have PAYE deducted, you can choose any amount to contribute to KiwiSaver.
-The ‘optimum’ contribution to KiwiSaver is $87 a month, which is the maximum level that the Member Tax Credits are matched to.
+The ‘optimum’ contribution to KiwiSaver is $87 a month, which is the maximum level that the Government Matching Contributions are matched to.
 You can make regular or lump sum contributions to your KiwiSaver account.

 If you are contributing to KiwiSaver and are an employee, your employer is required to make contributions of 3% of your gross income to KiwiSaver.
 These contributions are taxed at the Employee Superannuation Contribution Tax rate.
 If you are on a 33% marginal tax rate, then your after tax employer contribution to KiwiSaver will be 2%.
 Most employers pay the KiwiSaver contribution on top of your remuneration.
 However, employers are permitted to negotiate with you to make the employer contributions as part of your total remuneration package.
 Some employers have elected to do this.
 Some employers also make higher contributions than the 3% legislated payment.